yusukebe/kitajs-html/README.md

 ## Supported HTML

-All HTML elements and attributes are supported, except for the [svg](https://www.w3.org/TR/SVG/).
+All HTML elements and attributes should be supported.

 - Supported html elements: https://dev.w3.org/html5/html-author/#the-elements
 - Supported html events: http://htmlcss.wikia.com/wiki/HTML5_Event_Attributes

-Missing an element or attribute?
-Please create an issue or a PR to add it.
+**Missing an element or attribute?** Please create an issue or a PR to add it.
 It's easy to add.

+We also provide a `<tag of="my-custom-one">` tag that resolves to `<my-custom-one>` to allow usage of custom elements when needed in non typescript projects.
+For TypeScript, see [extending types](#extending-types).

 <br />